-- A. The supervisor plays a key role in ensuring that decisions made by IPP are consistent with FSIS statutory authority and Agency policy, and that duties are performed in accordance with prescribed inspection methods and procedures addressed in this directive. - B. FSIS supervisory personnel are to engage in discussion with IPP about their findings related to the establishment's HACCP system.
+- A. The supervisor plays a key role in ensuring that decisions made by IPP are consistent with FSIS statutory authority and Agency policy, and that duties are performed in accordance with prescribed inspection methods and procedures addressed in this directive. - B. FSIS supervisory personnel are to engage in discussion with IPP about their findings related to the establishment's HACCP system and any trends or systemic concerns that IPP report.
 Supervisors are to assist IPP with concerns raised about establishment documentation and prerequisite programs that support decisions in the hazard analysis and assist IPP in making supportable decisions about whether the establishment documentation meets the requirements of 9 CFR 417.5(a)(1). - C. Supervisors are to discuss how establishment testing results and other data that may not explicitly be part of the establishment's critical control points (CCPs) or prerequisite programs might influence IPP's thought process regarding the effectiveness of an establishment's HACCP system.
-Supervisors are to assist IPP in considering an establishment's hazard analysis, prerequisite programs, HACCP plans, Sanitation SOPs, and other programs in an integrated way and discuss ways in which findings in one area may impact other parts of a particular establishment's HACCP system. - D. Supervisory personnel are to ensure that IPP are correctly applying the inspection methodology, are making informed decisions, are properly documenting findings, and are taking the appropriate enforcement actions as instructed in this directive.

-Performance System (IPPS) Assessments for additional guidance and instructions.
+Supervisors are to assist IPP in considering an establishment's hazard analysis, prerequisite programs, HACCP plans, Sanitation SOPs, and other programs in an integrated way and discuss ways in which findings in one area may impact other parts of a particular establishment's HACCP system. - D. Supervisory personnel are to ensure that IPP are correctly applying the inspection methodology, are making informed decisions, are properly documenting findings, and are taking the appropriate enforcement actions as instructed in this directive. - E. Supervisory personnel should refer to the current version of the FSIS Guide for Conducting In-Plant Performance System (IPPS) Assessments for additional guidance and instructions.